Sheikh-H/blog/_posts/30DaysOfPython/2025-12-18-starting-the-30-day-python-repo.md

 math: false
 mermaid: false
 image:
   path: 122025/python_programming.jpg
   # lqip: data:image/...
   alt: Image from Pexels - Python Programming
 render_with_liquid: false
 media_subpath: /assets/img/posts/
 ---

-I wanted to sit down and go over a course[^f1] that taught me to code with Python in just a month, as some of the concepts and methods discussed, were very indepth and hands on.
+I wanted to sit down and go over a course[^f1] that taught me to code with Python in just a month, as some of the concepts and methods discussed, were very in-depth and hands on.
 The course gets you to go over one topic a day and use that as your milestone to learn the basics of the programming language.

 However, it could take you longer or shorter depending on you.